rkiuchi/TRACS/README.md

 One of point is that this full depletion voltage is that one without the "gain layer", to estimate normal doping level correctly.
 - ###### DepletionVoltage = 10.0 # in volts

+The other factor related with the impact ionization effect is the temperature of the detector.
+Do not forget about its value.

 ### ChangeLog (from the original repo.)

+V1.1)
+- ###### Addition of the impact ionization effect (mainly in Carrier.cpp)
+- ###### Carrier container is changed so that secondary carriers can be stored as well.
+- ###### Note that, above treatment might be dangerous because the memory(stack) overflow can be happen.
+- ###### Introducing the effective doping profile option for the avalanche region.
+- ######

+### Reference
+- #### Impact ionization effect

+The model and parameters are taken from :
+M. Valdinoci, D. Ventura, M. C. Vecchi, M. Rudan, G. Baccarani, F. Illien, A. Stricker, L. Zullino, "Impact-ionization in silicon at large operating temperature", SISPAD '99, Sept.
+6-8, 1999, Kyoto, Japan.